Vakore/DunderBot/README.md

 Type 'e' to enter generic mode.

 Go to dunderPlayer-main and edit the settings on the top to run the program.

 To show pathfinding debug particles go to line 128 of dunderPlayer-main and change 'chatParticles' to true, make sure cheats are on.
+To turn these off set it to false.
+Currently on by default.

-Version - Alpha 8/6/2023
+Version - Alpha 8/8/2023

 NOTE: Not all of these files are necessary to run the bot(the 'backup' and 'old' files), as these are backups for myself.